mkunes/CNN-overlap-detection/labels/SSPNet_precise_updated/readme.txt

 Files were adjusted with a focus on more precise overlap/non-overlap labelling, not speaker identity -> some speaker labels may be incorrect.

-This is an updated version of the labels, with improved labels for file 06-11-08_1290_1320 (corrected a few instances of wrong speaker identity, better labels for overlaps with 3+ speakers).
-For the initial version that was used in the SPECOM 2019 paper, see ../SSPNEt_precise_SPECOM2019.
+This version of the labels is currently identical to the one that was used in the SPECOM 2019 paper, but may be updated in the future.
+For the frozen SPECOM version, see ../SSPNEt_precise_SPECOM2019.

 ---